 "The Surface Laptop 4 is another superb laptop from Microsoft.
 The drawbacks are very minor, and the list of plus points is a lengthy one.
 Give this a serious look if you want a stylish Windows laptop that can go just about anywhere and do almost anything." – T3's Microsoft Surface Laptop 4 review (opens in new tab)

 As the name suggests, the Surface Laptop 4 is the fourth incarnation of this particular laptop, so Microsoft has had plenty of opportunity to get it right – and we think it has got it right, very much so.
 The Surface Laptop 4 excels in pretty much every area, from the quality of the screen to the battery life.

 Serious gamers and video editors are going to want a bit more oomph in the processor and graphics departments, but we think everybody else is going to be more than happy with what the Surface Laptop 4 has to offer.
 Not only is there plenty of power under the hood, but the computer looks great too, and there's a choice of appealing colors to pick from.

 Another reason to go for the Surface Laptop 4 is that you've got so many different configurations to pick from – Intel and AMD CPUs are offered with this laptop, together with a choice of RAM and storage options, so you can pick the perfect one to match your needs and budget.

-The Spectre just keeps getting better with every new version, and the 2021 model boasts 11th generation Intel Core processors and improved graphics in the form of Intel Iris Xe.
+The Spectre just keeps getting better with every new version, boasting an 11th generation Intel Core processors and improved graphics in the form of Intel Iris Xe.

 This isn’t a gaming laptop, but it’s perfectly powerful for other kinds of computing.
 It’s capable of 13 hours from a single charge and transforms from a laptop into a tablet, and there are lots of configuration options.
 It’s not the cheapest Windows laptop around but deals will be out there if you shop around.